Written by: Michelle Resco, Midwife at OT&P

 It is important to receive prenatal care early and throughout your pregnancy to help ensure a healthy pregnancy and baby.
 Prenatal care is vital for the identification and management of any potential health risks.
 It can also help you to understand what to expect during pregnancy and childbirth.

 Pregnancy is a time of great joy, but it can also be a time of great stress and worry.
 If you are experiencing any problems during pregnancy, or have any concerns, do not hesitate to contact your healthcare professional.
 They are there to help you and want to ensure that you have a healthy and happy pregnancy.

 Prenatal care is very important for the health of both the mother and the baby.
-In Hong Kong, this care is provided by a team of healthcare professionals including obstetricians, gynaecologists, midwives, and nurses.
+For child health in Hong Kong, this care is provided by a team of healthcare professionals including obstetricians, gynaecologists, midwives, and nurses.
 These professionals work together to provide the best possible care for the mother and the baby.
 They will provide information and support throughout the pregnancy, and they will be there to answer any questions or concerns that the mother may have.